Kansas Open Records Act (KORA)

 How to obtain records:

-Record requests must be in writing and may be delivered in person or by mail to the Sheriff’s Department.
+Record requests must be in writing and may be delivered in person or by mail to the Sheriff’s Office.

 You should identify the record(s) you seek with as much specificity as possible.
-The Sheriff’s Department has no obligation to create a record that does not already exist.
-Also, pursuant to our record retention schedule, a record that previously existed may have since been destroyed, and the Sheriff’s Department is not required by law to recreate it.
+The Sheriff’s Office has no obligation to create a record that does not already exist.
+Also, pursuant to our record retention schedule, a record that previously existed may have since been destroyed, and the Sheriff’s Office is not required by law to recreate it.

 K.S.A.
 45-230 prohibits the use of names and addresses derived from public records for certain commercial purposes.
 Violation of this law can result in a civil penalty of as much as $500 per incident.